datarevenue-berlin/code-challenge-2020/README.md

 1. Have solid understanding of the [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html) library and ideally the [dask](http://docs.dask.org/en/latest/dataframe.html) parallel computing library
 1. How to run [docker containers](https://docs.docker.com/get-started/)
 1. How to specify tasks and dependencies in Spotify's [luigi](https://luigi.readthedocs.io/en/stable/example_top_artists.html)
+1. Have read our [TaC blogpost](https://www.datarevenue.com/en/blog/how-to-scale-your-machine-learning-pipeline).
+This will be very helpful to understand this repo's architecture!

 ### Requirements